 The deaths of whites from COVID-19 are lower than their share of the population in 37 states and the District of Columbia.”

-Dr. Marcella Nunez-Smith, Director, of the Equity Research and Innovation Center at Yale School of Medicine, has been working in the field for decades, and stated the following, “Those of us in the field, sadly, expected this…”.
-“We know that these racial ethnic disparities in COVID-19 are the result of pre-pandemic realities.
-It's a legacy of structural discrimination that has limited access to health and wealth for people of color."
+Dr. Marcella Nunez-Smith, Director of the Equity Research and Innovation Center at Yale School of Medicine, has been working in the field for decades and stated the following, “Those of us in the field, sadly, expected this…”.
+“We know that these racial-ethnic disparities in COVID-19 are the result of pre-pandemic realities.
+It's legacy of structural discrimination that has limited access to health and wealth for people of color."

-While state and local government in various areas of the country have moved to address some of these issues, the private, non-profit, and educational sectors in particular, stepped up and into action very quickly.
-Many corporate leaders have recognized that they are being called on to do more -- take more meaningful action and figure out what role they can play to rebuild our community, to support greater equity, to learn from these experiences – to heal and recover as we navigate profound change in our society.
-Fortunately, we seem to be moving beyond discussions about rules, regulations and compliance when it comes to equal opportunity, to conversations about the impact of systemic racism.
+While state and local governments in various areas of the country have moved to address some of these issues, the private, non-profit, and educational sectors, in particular, stepped up and into action very quickly.
+Many corporate leaders have recognized that they are being called on to do more -- take more meaningful action and figure out what role they can play to rebuild our community, support greater equity, learn from these experiences – to heal and recover as we navigate profound change in our society.
+Fortunately, we seem to be moving beyond discussions about rules, regulations, and compliance when it comes to equal opportunity to conversations about the impact of systemic racism.
 Questions such as the following are being discussed: What does it mean to benefit from white privilege?
-What does it mean to be at greater risk of losing your life, simply because a white person perceives you as a threat?
+What does it mean to be at greater risk of losing your life simply because a white person perceives you as a threat?
 What can be done in the workplace to ensure that you can be your authentic self at work?
-And further, what can employers do to improve upon their efforts when it comes to Diversity, Equity, and Inclusion.
+And further, what can employers do to improve upon their efforts when it comes to Diversity, Equity, and Inclusion?

 · Continually educate yourself about the issues.
 Attend webinars that provide an understanding of the issues, sponsor and/or participate in facilitated discussions in the workplace that provide a safe and productive space to talk about issues impacting on diversity and race relations.
 Create and provide access to mentoring programs and get assistance from experts in the field of Diversity, Equity and Inclusion.